 Group Market Risk Management ('GMRM') is responsible for the credit risk that the Group has with correspondent banks and countries.
-During 2008, as a result of the financial crisis and the problems faced by many banks, the Group has significantly restricted both the number of banks with which it has limits, as well as the maximum duration of the transactions.
+During 2008, as a result of the financial crisis and the problems faced by many banks, the Group has significantly restricted both the number of banks with which it has limits, as well as the maximum tenor of transactions.
 The internal model that relied mostly on the bank's credit rating is no longer followed.
-Limits are allocated to those banks that have a significant share of their local market, strong financial position and high probability of obtaining support from the local government in case of difficulty.
-The financial developments, changes in ratings and other news are monitored daily and the limits are adjusted whenever considered necessary.
+Limits are allocated to those banks that have a significant share of their local market, strong financial position and high probability of obtaining support from their local governments in case of difficulty.
+The financial developments, changes in ratings and other news are monitored daily and the limits are adjusted where necessary.